anindyaspaul/digital-clock-in-assembly/README.md

 # Digital Clock in assembly [Educational Project]

-Digital Clock developed in assembly language.
+ An elegant digital clock written in x86 assembly language